Restaurant Dress Code for Employees

 We've made a list of the common topics covered under a foodservice dress code.
 Every dress code is different, so use our dress code list as a starting point when you write your policy.

 - Uniform Employees - If you provide uniforms, specify what articles of clothing you will provide and what items need to be purchased by the employee.
-For instance, you might provide chef coats and pants, but not footwear.
-You might also provide employees with accessories such as a chef hat or neckerchief when distributing uniforms.
+For instance, you might provide chef coats and a neckerchief, but not footwear.
 Also list any specific requirements related to uniform style, color, and brand to help employees purchase the right items.

 - Non-Uniform Employees - Some employees wear their own personal clothing instead of a uniform, like managers, host staff, and sometimes bartenders.
 You can help them choose an appropriate work outfit by specifying a formal, business casual, or casual dress code.
 Beyond that, you might also have requirements related to color, fit, and style.

-- Personal Clothing - Some employees change into their uniforms after they arrive to work.
-In your dress code, specify that all personal clothing worn on the premises must adhere to certain standards.
+- Personal Clothing - In your dress code, specify that all personal clothing worn on the premises must adhere to certain standards.
 Employees should change into uniforms before starting their shift and store all personal belongings in designated areas.

-- Footwear - Your footwear policy is one of the most important parts of your dress code.
-There's a misconception that only back-of-house employees need to wear non-slip footwear, but any restaurant employee could slip on a greasy floor.
+- Footwear - There's a misconception that only back-of-house employees need to wear non-slip footwear, but any restaurant employee could slip on a greasy floor.
 Set a safety standard by requiring non-slip footwear for all staff members.
 Thankfully, there are many styles of skid-resistant footwear to suit any type of dress code.

 - Fingernails - Unless intact gloves are worn, employees working with food may not wear fingernail polish.
 Nails should be kept short, trimmed, and filed.
 Artificial nails are not permitted.

-- Hair Restraints - Food handlers must wear a chef hat or hair covering, a beard restraint (if applicable), and clothing that covers body hair.
+- Hair Restraints - Food handlers must wear a chef hat or some other form of hair restraint, a beard restraint (if applicable), and clothing that covers body hair.
 Front-of-house staff should keep hair pulled back from the face.

 - Jewelry - Rings (except for a plain band without stones), bracelets (including medical bracelets), watches, and other jewelry must be removed from hands and arms.
-Individual companies may create policies that require necklaces, earrings, or other facial jewelry to be removed to limit the risk of physical contamination.
 For food handlers that must wear a medical alert bracelet to protect their health, you can offer accommodations like wearing the bracelet further up their arm, attaching it to a necklace worn inside their shirt, or wearing an anklet instead.

 - Personal Hygiene - Maintaining good personal hygiene isn't just for looks, it also prevents pathogens from skin and hair from coming in contact with food.
 In your policy, state your expectations for bodily hygiene.
 Address personal cleanliness, oral hygiene, and use of products to prevent body odor.